MicahElliott/cider-transient/README.md

 *Deps*: none!
 Transient is part of Emacs now

-There are very many [CIDER](https://github.com/clojure-emacs/cider) and clojure commands from `C-c ...' and then a series of more keypresses.
-This aims to collect all the most important ones into a single menu.
+There are very many [CIDER](https://github.com/clojure-emacs/cider) and clojure commands from `C-c ...` and then a series of more keypresses.
+Those are hard to remember and may have conflicts with other bindings.
+This project instead aims to collect all the most important ones into a single menu.
 It helps with memory, discoverability, and speed.

+## My Usage

-The quick shortcut (key binding) I use is `CC`.
-This enables, eg, `CCtr` to do a single _test run_.
-Whereas, CIDER's default binding is `C-c C-t C-t`.
-OK, for this case CIDER's is actually better, but for a lot of cases, cider-transient is nice to have.
-I actually use CIDER's bindings frequently, but I find that there are too many of them buried too deep, and they clash with some others that like to define, so I'm considering removing all of them.
+The quick shortcut (key-chord binding) I use is `xc`.
+This enables, eg, `xctt` to do a single _test run_.
+Note that he `xc` is just a single press really, since it's an order-independent key-chord.
+Compare this to CIDER's default
+binding: `C-c C-t C-t`.
+OK, for this case CIDER's is actually about the same speed-wise, but for a lot of cases, cider-transient is pretty nice to have.
+Out of habit, I actually still use CIDER's bindings sometimes, but I find that there are too many of them buried too deep, with some odd mnemonics, and some clash with some others that I like to define, so I'm considering removing all of the CIDER defaults.

+    ;; Safe and slow
     (key-chord-define-global "CC" 'cider-transient)
+    ;; OR faster, look out for "xc" in exceed (key-chord-define-global "xc" 'cider-transient)